PierreCharles/Install_Php7.0.8-ZTS_Debian/README.md

 These are a set of bash scripts for building and running PHP 7 (CLI and FPM) on Debian based Linux distributions compiling for using pthreads extention to use workers.

-- `configure.sh` installs the necessary build dependencies and the latest development version of PHP with CLI and FPM server APIs (SAPI) from the latest PHP 7 branch of https://github.com/php/php-src.
-Version 7.0.8.
+- `configure.sh` installs the necessary build dependencies and the latest development version of PHP with CLI and FPM server APIs (SAPI) from the PHP 7.0.8 version branch of https://github.com/php/php-src.

 - `install.sh` sets up PHP-FPM by moving configuration files into their correct locations in `/usr/local/php7` and enables the `php7-fpm` service and adds it to the startup sequence.